wp-plugins/list-related-attachments-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.9 =
+* When sidebar widget is used on the Blog page, only attachments of the first post will be displayed.

 = 1.8 =
 * Plugin now supports language translation and multiple instance widgets